danielna/danielna.github.com/_posts/2012-12-31-nye-cooking.md

 <div class="photo-block">
     <img src="/assets/img/2012-12-31/7.jpg" title="Wrap at the top"/>
     <div class="caption">Center the fish in the foil and bring up the two long ends.
-        <br/>Wrap the top of the packet.
+Wrap the top of the packet.
     </div>
 </div>

 <div class="photo-block">
     <img src="/assets/img/2012-12-31/8.jpg" title="Wrap the ends"/>
     <div class="caption">After wrapping the top, wrap the ends.
-        <br/>Leave enough space within the foil for the fish to steam.
+Leave enough space within the foil for the fish to steam.
     </div>
 </div>